Updated Guidance for Phase 5 of Restore Illinois

 Today the State of Illinois entered into Phase 5 of its Restore Illinois plan after a consistent decline in COVID-19 cases.
 All sectors of the economy are now fully open and can resume at regular capacities including retail, dining, large events and venues.

 This progress has been made possible because of the wide-spread availability and acceptance of the COVID-19 vaccine.
-Each of the nation’s three approved vaccines have gone through rigorous testing both for safety and effectiveness and have met the high standards of the Food and Drug Administration.
-Further, evolving science shows that vaccine effectiveness not only protects against COVID-19 but also mitigates its severity and limits the transmission of the virus.
+The science shows that vaccines are safe and effective in not only protecting against COVID-19 but reducing its severity and limiting its transmission.
 I continue to strongly encourage all members of our community to commit to your health and get vaccinated.
-Information about the vaccines and where to get them is available via the Center for Disease Control and Prevention(CDC) and at vaccines.gov.
+Information about the vaccines and where to get them is available via the CDC and at vaccines.gov.

 In this new phase and with guidance from the CDC and public health officials, the university is updating the following guidelines effective immediately: